Table of Contents

 - Metabolic Toxins (normal by-products of your metabolism, pathogens, etc.)

 Each toxin has the potential to create or increase the potential for the other groups.
 For example, a toxic element may sufficiently antagonize, replace, or even deplete a nutritional element.
-This will result in an excess of other nutrients that may become burdensome or in some instances, even toxic to the body (nutritional toxins).
+This will result in an excess or deficiency of other nutrients that may become burdensome or in some instances, even toxic to the body (nutritional toxins).

 Due to the resulting nutrient excesses and deficiencies, chemical toxins may produce greater effects in the body due to a reduction in the detox process.
 In addition, the potential for metabolic toxins also increases due to the lack of proper nutrients, in a dynamic balance, required to fulfill any metabolic pathway.